Terms & Conditions

 7.5 The Customer cannot return Products to Virtu without the written agreement of Virtu.

-7.6 The Customer acknowledges and agrees that any return, other than a return due to a default by Virtu under this Agreement, or as otherwise permitted by Law, will incur a handling and administration charge of ten (10) percent of the Price of the returned Products.
+7.6 The Customer acknowledges and agrees that any return, other than a return due to a default by Virtu under this Agreement, or as otherwise permitted by Law, will incur a handling and administration charge of up to twenty five (25) percent of the Price of the returned Products.

 7.7 Unless otherwise agreed in writing between the parties, the Customer must pay all costs associated with the return of any Products (either to Virtu or from Virtu to the Customer or any third party) including freight, insurance, handling and other charges.